mvandermade/handy-commando/FreeBSD.md

 # Quirks
 - The touchpad seems to be detected as a mouse by KDE.
 I'm not so sure but I can live with it.
+- Arrow down in webbrowser is lagging as heck.
-- Touchpad smoothscroll is subpar performing and very quirky.
+- Touchpad smoothscroll is subpar performing and very quirky if smoothscroll is enabled.
 - You can't limit the CPU frequency so when you are browsing the web it gets hot...
 - The bootup procedure is very verbose, and quite slow...
 - Hotplugging HDMI does not work.
-But I kind of expected this since I was messing around with WiFi drivers.
+But I kind of expected this since I was messing around with drivers.
+It's perfect if you boot with the display connected... mind you (!!).
+Switching displays is actually quite easy.
-- Fonts in KDE aren't the greatest and aliasing is I would say acceptable but not comfortable to read.
+- Fonts in KDE aren't the greatest and aliasing is I would say acceptable but not comfortable to read. (especially the font of this github editor).